-Some passengers may turn up to airport too late, some may cancel or change their tickets last minute, and some may miss the flight due to the cancellation or delay of thr connecting flight, etc. All these passengers failed to make the flight can be called "no-shows".
+Some passengers may turn up to the airport too late, some may cancel or change their tickets last minute, and some may miss the flight due to the cancellation or delay of the connecting flight, etc. All these passengers failed to make the flight can be called "no-shows".
 Airlines know that typically there will be a certain percentage of no-shows in particular flights, so they sell more seats than actually available on those flights.
 Then how do they decide how many seats to sell?
 Pick a random number?
 No, they do it based on the No-Show Rate which is calculated with very sophisticated computer models from historical data.
 They use the models to determine how, when and where to overbook a flight.

 Contrary to popular belief, overbooking is not illegal.
-There are several good reasons for doing this, e.g., for profit maximization, efficiency, convenience of some passengers, etc. It benefits both airlines and passengers.
+There are several good reasons for doing this, e.g., for-profit maximization, efficiency, the convenience of some passengers, etc. It benefits both airlines and passengers.
 As for airlines, they can maximize their profit by trying to ensure the flights are as full as possible and flying flights with less empty seats.
 And for passengers, they can buy tickets at a lower price.

 As the No-Show Rate is a prediction, sometimes more passengers show up to a flight than anticipated.
-In this case, airlines are required to seek out people who are willing to give up their seats in exchange of compensation before bumping anyone involuntarily.
+In this case, airlines are required to seek out people who are willing to give up their seats in exchange for compensation before bumping anyone involuntarily.

 If you are bumped voluntarily